The Papers

 More Info

-Thence East 23 rods & 13 feet & 6 inches to even with the South east corner of four acres of land deeded to said J. Smith Jr. by
+.
+Thence east 23 rods & 13 feet & 6 inches to even with the South east corner of four acres of land deeded to the Sd.
+J. Smith Jr. by

 25 June 1776–15 Dec.
 1846.
 Miller.
 Born at Northumberland, Northumberland Co., Pennsylvania.
 Son of John P. Bosley and Hannah Bull.
 Married Ann Kelly of Northumberland Co.
 Lived at Livonia, Livingston Co., New York, 1792–1834.
 Moved to Kirtland, Geauga Co...